 A Growing Opportunity for Our Community

-While working hard to clean the air, the giant sequoia will make the city more attractive, livable and prosperous.
-Trees will be sited in areas where they won’t compete with existing natural systems.
-They will be planted in public areas such as parks and street medians, as well as in private areas like schools, homes and local businesses.
-Planting will begin in the Spring of 2018.
+While working hard to clean the air, the giant sequoia will also make our community more attractive, livable and prosperous.
+They will be planted in our shared public areas such as parks and street medians, as well as in private spaces like schools, local businesses and homes.